Eomm/notion-board/README.md

 You can stop at the _"Step 4: Add an item to the database"_ section.

-Finally, when you are about to create the new database, you need to use the following [database template].
+Finally, when you are about to create the new database, you need to use the following [database template] (and renaming the `Name` column to `Project`).

 > **Warning**
 > The database template can't be modified otherwise the GitHub Action will not work.
 The columns' name and type are important.